 Interested in the Starwood Preferred Guest Credit Cards from American Express (personal and business), which right now net you 25,000 Starpoints (plenty to get you to a Cubs game or to use for Broadway tickets!) each after meeting the minimum spend?
 Click the button below to compare cards.

-Marriott also currently has a good sign-on bonus of 80,000 Marriott Rewards points for its Marriott Rewards Premier Credit Card plus some folks have been targeted with a 120,000-point offer.
+Marriott also currently has a good welcome offer of 80,000 Marriott Rewards points for its Marriott Rewards Premier Credit Card plus some folks have been targeted with a 120,000-point offer.
 Remember you can transfer points between the two at a ratio of 3 Marriott Rewards points to 1 SPG Starpoint.

 Thanks for applying for any cards in this post by clicking the button or starting at the Travel Credit Cards link in my main menu above.
 This allows me to earn a commission — at no cost to you — to support the blog and continue to bring you informative content free!